Alicepinch/bakemyday/TESTING.md

 #### Blog - PASS

-- Page works as expected, and renders all the blog post data from database.
+- Page works as expected, and renders all the blog post data from the database.
 - All post images, titles, and read more links work as expected and takes the user to the post page.

 #### Blog Detail - PASS